B. B. Vincent

-Bethuel Boyd Vincent (August 4, 1803 – July 21, 1876) was a prominent businessman and politician in Erie County, Pennsylvania.
+Bethuel Boyd Vincent (August 4, 1803 – July 21, 1876) was a businessman and politician in Erie County, Pennsylvania.
 He was the son of Judge John Vincent.

 B. B. Vincent was elected the first clerk and treasurer of the recently established Waterford, Pennsylvania, in March 1834 and served as the last Burgess of Erie, Pennsylvania, in 1850, after which the city was incorporated and run by a mayor.

 He was one of the organizers of the Erie County Mutual Fire Insurance Company, which was established in Erie on March 26, 1839.

 He was a co-owner with William and David Himrod of Vincent, Himrod and Company, which operated an iron works on Mill Creek in Erie in 1840.
 The works later became the prominent Erie City Iron Works.